yaffawijaya/-bangkit-academy-cthru-C241-PS065/README.md

-# Cataract Detection - Machine Learning Model APIs
+# Cataract Detection - Machine Learning Model APIs for Backend Application

 This project provides a simple API for predictions.
 It uses FastAPI and is designed to be run locally.